Jaffer-sadiq/GitHub-Actions/Labfiles/create-environment.md

 # Lab 4: GitHub Environment

+GitHub environments are a feature in GitHub Actions that allow you to define and manage different deployment environments such as development, staging, and production.
+Environments can include protection rules like required reviewers, wait times, and environment-specific secrets to enhance security and control.
+This feature helps ensure that deployments are carried out in a controlled and consistent manner, providing safeguards and configurable policies for each stage of your deployment process.

 In this exercise, You'll learn how to set up environments with protection rules, wait timers, environment secrets and vairables.
 A workflow job that references an environment must adhere to these protection rules before it can run or access the environment's secrets.

 ## Task 1: Set up Environment

+In this task, you'll set up GitHub environment and use it a GitHub Action.

 1. From GitHub, navigate to **Settings (1)** tab, select **Envrionments (2)**, and click on **New Environment (3)**.